Dogs aren't the only ones who howl, but why do cats do it?

 3. A Danger Warning

 This won't surprise many cat owners.
 They may caterwaul if a stranger comes inside their yard, and even if the intruder stays outside, they may yowl.
 Expect some singing if your cat sees birds, squirrels, mail carriers, etc. through a window and considers them trespassers.
+If you leave your windows open and another cat walks by, your cat might start howling to try to protect their territory and alert you of a possible intruder.
+They might also be howling as a complaint because they can't go outside!

 Stressed out cats may 'caterwaul'.
 They can become stressed if there is a major change in their environments like a family move or a family member leaving the house for a new job.
 If your cat is unhappy they'll let you know it, so you should talk to your vet if you feel the yowling and behavior is something that should be discussed with a medical exam.
+Moving is especially hard on cats, and many cats will howl nightly until a few weeks have gone by and they're settled into their new routine.

 6. Cognitive Dysfunction